 A fiduciary has the highest ethical obligation to put your interests ahead of their compensation and any other considerations.
-I am a fiduciary – this is a fundamental value of mine and I wouldn’t have it any other way.
+We are fiduciaries – this is a fundamental value of ours and we wouldn’t have it any other way.

 + Why should I hire you instead of doing this myself?

 As humans, we face many psychological biases that prevent us from achieving financial success.
 According to Bloomberg, from 1996-2015 the average investor returned a measly 2.11% while the S&P 500 averaged 8.19%.
 One of the primary reasons for this deficiency is the emotional aspect of managing your own money.
 As a fiduciary to you, we will help construct investment strategies that will maximize your returns given your comfort level with investment risk.

 But beyond returns, there are many ways we can add value that do not show up on your performance reports.
 For example, we can look at ways to help you reduce your expenses, reduce the risks you face in your life, and get on the right side of compounding interest.

 As an independent financial planning practice, Ballast Point FP is set up to avoid conflicts of interest.
 You should hire us if you want someone to provide peace of mind around your money and reduce the financial stress you feel in your life.

 + Who is your typical client?

 Our typical client is a young professional, or family, who is smart, driven, and enjoys living life.
 You may be able to manage your own finances effectively if you put the time and effort into it.
 But because of the inherent emotional aspects of managing your finances, specifically the fear of the markets, and the time commitment required, you prefer to delegate the financial stressors in your life to a professional.